Sales Engagement Platform in 2026: why the sequencer era is ending

 Lead Scorer is built as a Generation 3 product.
 Its Outbound SDR agent runs the full motion the way you'd brief a human rep — in plain language: who you target, what qualifies a lead, what disqualifies one.
 Then it executes:

-• A second-AI review.
-A separate model (Mistral) reviews and tightens every message before it reaches you — the quality gate a sequencer doesn't have.
+- A shared quality playbook.
+Luna applies versioned rules and deterministic checks to every message before it reaches you — the quality gate a sequencer doesn't have.

 Crucially, this is not "rip out your sales engagement platform."
 If you already run Salesloft or Apollo, the agent produces researched, scored, written sequences that you can launch through it.
 The point is that the SEP stops being where the thinking happens.
 For teams without one, Lead Scorer includes its own sender, unified inbox, and a Pipedrive-style pipeline — see how the autonomous run is structured and the current plans.